refined-github/refined-github/.github/ISSUE_TEMPLATE/2_feature_request.md

 ---
-name: Feature request
-about: Suggest an idea for Refined GitHub
+name: Suggest new feature or improvement
 labels: enhancement, under discussion
 ---